RHV-team/RapidHRV/README.md

 ## Visualization Bug

-At present (>= V 0.0.1), the visualization module has been verified to work in Pycharm on an Ubuntu 20.04 OS.
-Some users have noted issues with interactive plotting in other IDEs/operating systems.
-We are currently working on a fix.
+Some users have noted issues with interactive plotting which we believe is related to the way matplotlib employs user interface backends.
+At present (>= V 0.0.1), the visualization module has been verified to work in Pycharm, Spyder (see below), and the ordinary Python shell on an Ubuntu 20.04 OS.
+It will not work on IDLE.

 Spyder users: You'll need to change the backend to automatic via Tools > preferences > IPython console > Graphics > Graphics backend > Backend: Automatic.
-Then restart Spyder.
+Then close/re-open Spyder.
 Instead of plotting figures in the console, this will open figures in a new window.

 ## License
 MIT License